MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 This sample will load an existing manifest and add to it a new entity that is a customized version of a standard entity.

 We will add the CareTeam entity, but first we will add the 'currentCity' attribute and give the new entity a new name 'MobileCareTeam'.
-This new definition becomes a local abstract description of an entity that is resolved and flattened before being added to the manifest.
+This new definition becomes a local abstract description of an entity that is transformed from the logical defintion into the concrete definition per instructions on how to process references and relationships before being added to the manifest.

 ```csharp
 // This method turns relative corpus paths into absolute ones in case we are in